 We certainly agree with the goal of encouraging more people with hearing loss to wear hearing aids.
 According to the FDA, approximately 15% of American adults (37.5 million) age 18 and over report some trouble hearing.
 Unfortunately, only about 20% of those who could benefit from a hearing aid have one.
 Access, cost, and the persistent social stigma of hearing loss all contribute to why people don’t get hearing aids.

-Still, scheduling a clinical diagnostic hearing test with an audiologist or ear, nose, and throat doctor in Anchorage is important for people who believe hearing aids can help improve their hearing.
-Here’s why a hearing loss evaluation is essential:
+Scheduling a clinical diagnostic hearing test with an audiologist or ear, nose, and throat doctor in Anchorage is important for people who believe hearing aids can help improve their hearing.
+Here are 5 reasons a hearing loss evaluation is essential:

 Hearing loss is a serious condition that is associated with a greater risk of dementia and depression, and it contributes to social isolation.
 Our hearing aid specialists and audiologists are trained to walk you through your options and fit you with devices that offer everything you need—and avoid unnecessary bells and whistles that increase the price.